 - 4.3.1 The process of building the test database is known as database load.
 Database load consists of timed and untimed components.
-However, all components must be fully disclosed (see Clause 8.3.5.8). - 4.3.2 The total elapsed time to prepare the test database for the execution of the performance test is called the database load time, and must be reported.
-This includes all of the elapsed time to create the tables defined in Clause 1.4, load data, create indices, define and validate constraints, gather statistics for the test database, configure the system under test as it will be during the performance test, and ensure that the test database meets the ACID requirements including syncing loaded data on RAID devices. - 4.3.3 The population of the test database, as defined in Clause 4.1, consists of two logical phases: - Generation: the process of using DBGEN or a similar program to create data in a format suitable for presentation to the DBMS load facility.
-The generated data may be stored in memory, or in flat files on tape or disk - 2.
+However, all components must be fully disclosed (see Clause 8.3.5.9). - 4.3.2 The total elapsed time to prepare the test database for the execution of the performance test is called the database load time, and must be reported.
+This includes all of the elapsed time to create the tables defined in Clause 1.4, load data, create indices, define and validate constraints, gather statistics for the test database, configure the system under test as it will be during the performance test, and ensure that the test database meets the ACID requirements including syncing loaded data on RAID devices and the taking of a backup of the database, when necessary. - 4.3.3 The population of the test database, as defined in Clause 4.1, consists of two logical phases: - 1.
+Generation: the process of using DBGEN or a similar program to create data in a format suitable for presentation to the DBMS load facility.
+The generated data may be stored in memory, or in flat files on tape or disk. - 2.
 Loading: the process of storing the generated data into the database tables.